canonical/ubuntu-boards-documentation/how-to/pine64-star64.rst

 .. warning::

-    The installer in Ubuntu 24.10 and 25.04 fails to invoke flash-kernel and grub-update.
+    The installer in Ubuntu 25.04 fails to invoke flash-kernel and grub-update.
     The system is booted with the device-tree from U-Boot and fails with an outdated U-Boot.
 Please, update U-Boot as described below.

 Install U-Boot to the SPI flash
 -------------------------------

-#.
-Download one of the supported images:

-.. note:: Download information to be added after 25.04 release

 #.
 Flash the pre-installed server image to a microSD card (see
    :doc:`/how-to/flash-images`)